WWE News: The Fiend Tells Former Member Of The Wyatt Family To ‘Come Home’

 Bray Wyatt has been on his own for quite some time now, but he has only been “The Fiend” for a few months.
-For a long time, the frightening WWE superstar led a very strong stable known as The Wyatt Family and it carried a lot of strength on the main roster.
-Now, one of its former members appears to be in a bit of trouble and Wyatt has simply advised his ex-family member to come on home.
+For a long time, the frightening WWE superstar led a very strong stable known as The Wyatt Family, and it carried a lot of weight on the main roster.
+Now, one of its former members appears to be in a bit of trouble, and Wyatt has simply advised his ex-family member to come on home.

 Fans have been watching the mysterious storyline unfold on SmackDown Live for weeks now, and it has been quite intriguing.
 It was recently revealed that Erick Rowan was the one behind the attacks on Roman Reigns and that it had nothing to do with Daniel Bryan at all.